Conversation with Dr Hui Ling Chia, Breast Reconstruction Surgeon in Singapore

-Dr. Hui Ling Chia is a consultant plastic surgeon at SW1 Clinic and KK Women’s and Children’s Hospital in Singapore.
-An award-winning surgeon, she is not only known for her excellent work in aesthetic surgery but also her passion in breast reconstruction.
-In 2013 she co-founded Breast Reconstruction Awareness Singapore, a non-profit society that’s run by plastic surgeons.
+Dr Hui Ling Chia is a consultant plastic surgeon at SW1 Clinic and KK Women’s and Children’s Hospital in Singapore.
+An award-winning surgeon, she is known for her excellent work in aesthetic surgery and her passion for breast reconstruction.
+In 2013 she co-founded Breast Reconstruction Awareness Singapore, a non-profit society run by plastic surgeons.
 We chased her on BRA Day for an interview.

-Arbrea Labs: What kind of change in behavior would you like to see in your patients?
+What kind of behaviour change would you like to see in your patients?

-Dr. Chia: To be stronger than before.
+Dr Hui Ling Chia: To be stronger than before.
 And I see many of my patients become just that.
-The intrusion of a cancer diagnosis and treatment strengthens their character and they embrace life with more zealous than ever.
+The intrusion of a cancer diagnosis and treatment strengthens their character, and they embrace life with more zealousness than ever.

-A symbol of femininity and a memory of motherhood, the initial thought of losing your breast/s to cancer is devastating to women.
-Breast reconstruction (BR) aims not only to restore the physical breast form, but more importantly, her well-being.
+A symbol of femininity and memory of motherhood, the initial thought of losing your breast/s to cancer is devastating to women.
+Breast reconstruction (BR) aims not only to restore the physical breast form but, more importantly, her well-being.

 I believe that BR helps women cope better with their cancer treatment and move on with life after that.
 Numerous reports have shown that women score better after BR, with less depression and anxiety.
 BR is important in breast cancer rehabilitation and closes the loop after breast cancer.

-Dr. Chia: That we reconstructive surgeons continue to innovate more reconstructive options, to give our patients the best outcome with less invasiveness and morbidity for patients.
+Dr Hui Ling Chia: That we reconstructive surgeons continue to innovate more reconstructive options to give our patients the best outcome with less invasiveness and morbidity for patients.

-Dr. Chia: With ten-year survival rate of more than 90% in early breast cancer, we cannot neglect restoring the quality of life for breast cancer survivors.
+Dr Hui Ling Chia: With a ten-year survival rate of more than 90% in early breast cancer, we cannot neglect to restore the quality of life for breast cancer survivors.
 This is where BR can come in to make a difference for many women, making them feel whole again, as many continue to live out a normal life expectancy.

-3. Drink less alcohol.
-Alcohol is one of the most well-established dietary risk factor for breast cancer.
+- Drink less alcohol.
+Alcohol is one of the most well-established dietary risk factors for breast cancer.
 Women who consume more than two glasses of alcohol a day are at higher risk.

-4. Eat more veggies (more cruciferous vegetables (broccoli, cabbage, cauliflower), dark leafy greens, carrots, tomatoes, citrus fruits, berries and cherries.)
+- Eat more veggies (more cruciferous vegetables (broccoli, cabbage, cauliflower), dark leafy greens, carrots, tomatoes, citrus fruits, berries and cherries.

-5. Early detection save lives.
+- Early detection saves lives.
 Current recommendations include a breast self-examination every month.
 For women between the ages of 40 to 50: a mammogram every year after consultation with their doctor.
-For women above the age of 50: a mammogram once every two years.
+For women above the age of 50: a mammogram once every two year